monta990/gdmsintegration/README.md

 ## Overview

-Automatically synchronizes Grandstream networking equipment and VoIP phones from GDMS Cloud and GWN Cloud into GLPI 11.
+Automatically synchronizes Grandstream networking equipment and VoIP phones from GDMS Cloud into GLPI 11.
 Raises incident tickets when devices go offline and auto-resolves them on recovery.
 Provides a real-time NOC dashboard with uptime history, availability SLA, network topology, Excel export, and one-click firmware update scheduling for GWN devices.

 ---